iosipratama/iosipratama/ama.md

 Got a question?
 Ask it anonymously [here](https://forms.gle/beSTt6aHENQn49iW9) using the google form, and I will answer it right here.

 **Sep 2025.**
+Q: Any favorite apps or tools you can't live without?
+A: I believe we are so dependent on tech devices and apps nowadays.

+Q: Any upcoming projects you’re super excited about?
+A: not yet, maybe later when I build my own app.

 Q: What's a recent book or movie that really resonated with you?
 A: my wife introduced me to a series titled Alice and the borderland on Netflix, we watched till season 2.
 It's about a game inside near-death moment where if you fail at certain game you are death in a real life.
 This series brough me a to realization that indeed our life is a game that we are playing.
 There are a rules, guidances, prohibitions, consequences and rewards that comes after every decisons.